 Before going into the education job interview, you should be able to answer the following questions:

-1. What is the demographics of the school population?
+1. What are the demographics of the school population?

 2. What is the district’s mission?